 Calf Raise Description

-A calf raise is performed in a standing position on the floor, a step or a weighted machine.
+Perform a calf raise from a standing position on the floor, a step or a weighted machine.
 Stand with your feet about hip-width apart and toes pointed straight ahead.
-You can hold a barbell across your shoulders or dumbbells in your hands if you are using free-weights, or you can use a calf raise machine.
-Keeping your knees straight, raise up on your toes as high as you can.
+You can hold a barbell across your shoulders or dumbbells in your hands if you're using free-weights, or you can use a calf raise machine.
+Keeping your knees straight, rise up on your toes as high as you can.
 You will feel the tightness in the back of your lower leg.
 Slowly lower yourself down to the start position to complete one repetition.

-Hypertrophy is the muscular enlargement that is a result of training, according to the National Strength and Conditioning Association.
-The size of the muscle fibers in your calves or the number of fibers increases for you to get bigger calves.
-However, you need to perform the correct amount of sets and repetitions with a heavy load to stimulate muscle growth.
-NSCA advises three to six sets of six to 12 repetitions.
-The weight needs to be heavy enough to perform within the recommended repetitions with proper form.
+Hypertrophy is the muscular enlargement that is a result of training.
+To get bigger calves, you need to increase the size of the muscle fibers in your calves or the number of fibers.
+Perform the correct amount of sets and repetitions with a heavy load to stimulate these changes and achieve muscle growth.
+The National Sports and Conditioning Association recommends three to six sets consistingof six to 12 repetitions.
+The weight needs to be heavy enough to perform within the recommended repetitions with proper form, but challenging enough to cause you to feel fatigue.
 Rest about 30 to 90 seconds between each set.

 Genetics and age can play a role in whether you get big calves from calf raises.
-If you have a small build and have trouble putting on muscle, your calves will be no different than the rest of your body.
-You will need to train consistently and eat a diet that is conducive to muscle growth to add lean muscle to your calves.
+If you have a small build and have trouble putting on muscle, your calves will be as stubborn in gaining muscle size as is the rest of your body.
+You'll need to train consistently and eat a diet that is conducive to muscle growth to add lean muscle to your calves.
 Also, as you age you naturally lose muscle tissue.
-You will find that muscular adaptation takes longer as you get older.
+As you get older, muscular adaptation takes longer.